luigimannoni/experiments/README.md

 #### [Soundcloud Visualizer](https://experiments.luigimannoni.com/#/three/soundcloud-visualizer)

-Music visualizer using AudioContext and Soundcloud APIs
+Music visualizer using AudioContext and Soundcloud APIs.
+Uses an `<audio>` tag to load and play the source and read the stream from there.
+The current experiment uses autoplay and might not work on mobile devices without user interation.

 ### Babylonjs